-For PARTNER ACS Release 2.0, the system allows up to 19 lines and up to 40 extensions; however, these maximums cannot be achieved simultaneously.
+For PARTNER ACS Release 2.0 or later, the system allows up to 19 lines and up to 40 extensions; however, these maximums cannot be achieved simultaneously.

 Table 1-3.
-Configurations for Maximum Lines or Maximum Extensions for Release 2
+Configurations for Maximum Lines or Maximum Extensions for Release 2.0 or Later

-Configuration Maximum Lines Maximum Extensions Standalone PARTNER ACS processor module (Total = 3 lines, 8 extensions) PARTNER ACS processor module (Total = 8 extensions, 3 lines) 2-Slot Carrier One PARTNER ACS processor module One 400 module (Total = 7 lines, 8 extensions) One PARTNER ACS processor module One 308EC module (Total = 16 extensions, 6 lines) 5-Slot Carrier One PARTNER ACS processor module Four 400 modules (Total = 19 lines, 8 extensions) One PARTNER ACS processor module Four 308EC modules (Total = 40 extensions, 15 lines)
+Configuration Maximum Lines Maximum Extensions Stand-alone PARTNER ACS processor module (Total = 3 lines, 8 extensions) PARTNER ACS processor module (Total = 8 extensions, 3 lines) 2-Slot Carrier One PARTNER ACS processor module One 400 module (Total = 7 lines, 8 extensions) One PARTNER ACS processor module One 308EC module (Total = 16 extensions, 6 lines) 5-Slot Carrier One PARTNER ACS processor module Four 400 modules (Total = 19 lines, 8 extensions) One PARTNER ACS processor module Four 308EC modules (Total = 40 extensions, 15 lines)

-If you want to install a VS module, keep in mind that it will require one of the slots in the carrier, which reduces the system line and extension capacity.
+If you want to install a PARTNER Mail VS module, keep in mind that it will require one of the slots in the carrier, which reduces the system line and extension capacity.